-Aruba is a constituent island country within the Kingdom of the Netherlands, situated in the southern Caribbean Sea, north of Venezuela.
-It became a constituent country within the Kingdom of the Netherlands in 1986 and is formally known as the Country of Aruba.
+Aruba is a constituent island country within the Kingdom of the Netherlands, located in the southern Caribbean Sea, north of Venezuela.
+It became a constituent country within the Kingdom of the Netherlands in 1986, officially known as the Country of Aruba.

 Around 1924, salt extraction at Rancho had limited benefits, primarily being used in the preservation of fish during shipping.